Undergraduate History Courses

 HIST 3302.
 The Ancient World.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-A survey of the ancient Near East, Greece, the Hellenistic period, and the Roman Republic and Empire.
-Prerequisites: 6 hours HIST and HIST 3340 (this course can also be taken concurrently), or permission of the department head.
+This course offers a survey of the ancient Near East, Greece, the Hellenistic period, and the Roman Republic and Empire.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 3303.
 Europe in the Middle Ages.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).